Seilamuk/Seilamuk-/unity_iOS/iOS-InApp-Unity-Documentation.md

 <a name="step5" />
 ##Step 5, Build Your Unity Project

-The first time you build your unity project with StartApp SDK, make sure to run a "Build" instead of "Build and Run".
-Once completed, load the created XCode project and follow the following steps to include additional necessary frameworks:
+The first time you build your unity project with StartApp SDK, make sure to use "Build and Run" (instead of "Build").
+Once completed, Unity will create and load an XCode project.
+You will notice a few errors.
+That's ok.
+Please follow the following steps to include additional necessary frameworks, then re-build your project.

 1. Select your application project to bring up the project editor
 2. Select your application target to bring up the target editor